ph-u/CMEE_ph-u/Week01/readme.md

 1. three-lined output: line-count of three fasta files in `Data` subdirectory
 2. multi-lined terminal output on whole E.coli genome (source in `Data` subdirectory)
 3. one number terminal output on whole E.coli genome length (source in `Data` subdirectory)
-4. one number terminal output on number of pattern "ATCG" within whole E.coli genome (source in `Data` subdirectory)
+4. one number terminal output on number of pattern "ATGC" within whole E.coli genome (source in `Data` subdirectory)
 5. a number rounded to 2-decimal places showing AT:GC ratio of whole E.coli genome (source in `Data` subdirectory)

 *****